High-visibility clothing: ANSI/ISEA

 The 207 standard has different requirements for fluorescent background material, specifically allowing for a shorter design that allows equipment belt access.
 It also includes many optional features, such as a 5-point breakaway design for easy removal, panels readily identifying the wearer as an emergency responder, and radio and badge holders.

 Regulation (EU) 2016/425

 A European Union directive which covers high-visibility clothing.

 North American hunting regulations

 Hunting laws in each state or province may require hunters to wear designated garments in blaze orange to prevent misidentification of humans as game animals, and resulting shooting accidents.
 The required total visible area and times of use vary by jurisdiction and by the type of hunting in the area.
 Hunting clothes are available in blaze orange camouflage, where the bright orange color is plainly visible to human eyes, but the shape of the hunter is broken up by irregular patterns to prevent identification as a threat by game animals such as deer, who cannot see the color.
+Some jurisdictions also allow the use of a "blaze pink," a color that proponents argue is both more visible to humans and less visible to game animals.